openmpf/openmpf-docker/README.md

 ### (Optional) Enable ELK stack

 You may also want to include an ELK stack for aggregated logging across the containers.
-To do this, set the ELK_ENABLED variable in your `.env` file to "true", and add the `docker-compose.elk.yml` to your config command.
+To do this, set the ENABLE_ELK variable in your `.env` file to "true", and add the `docker-compose.elk.yml` to your config command.

 ```